 You can still have an amazing time even when there are more frogs in the pond, so to speak.
 But it does mean you need to have a plan!
 That's where this post comes in.
 We're going to be sharing our best tips so you will have an amazing time this spring break at Disney World.

-We always recommend you check our Crowd Calendar for daily crowd levels and recommended parks, but you should especially do so if you are visiting Disney World over spring break in 2023.
+We always recommend you check our Crowd Calendar for daily crowd levels and recommended parks.
+However, you should especially do so if you are visiting Disney World over spring break in 2025.
 Now, onto our tips!

 1. Arrive at the Theme Parks Ahead of Official Opening